vhl/aws-intro-serverless-course/README.md

 what the API Gateway service was created to facilitate.

 * Go to the API Gateway console
+* Click "Get started" (if present)
 * Click "Create API"
 * Ensure that "REST" is selected as the protocol
+* In the "Create new API" section, click the "New API" radio button
 * Enter "ImageService" in the "API name" field
 * Enter a description if you'd like
 * Ensure "Regional" is selected in the "Endpoint Type" dropdown